Aglezabad/copilot-agents/README.md

 # copilot-agents

 A list of GitHub Copilot agent prompts I'm using for development.
+Also works with OpenCode (model tested: Big Pickle).

 This repository stores short agent definitions and prompts for the following agents:
 - ALPHA — code generator (implement features, produce code + tests)